AxeMarDev/shift_vulcans/README.md

   * Sprint 2
     * deploy on aws possibly using CD/CI
 * Austin
+  * Sprint 1
     * work on mobile view Clock in and out function
+  * Sprint 2
+    * Assist with mobile view
+    * Possibly work on additional features.
 * Michael
   * Continue adding functions to settings tab
   * Work with team to start deploying on AWS